Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 Sources: OneRoof, Wikipedia, HUD, RNZ

-12) Queenstown's luxury real estate market will bounce back with the return of international tourism
+12) Queenstown’s luxury real estate market will rebound with the gradual return of international tourism

 Queenstown's luxury real estate market is bouncing back as international tourists start to return.